-Have you ever introduced a new tool for a team to use in a facilitated process, and it didn’t go well?
+Have you ever introduced a new tool in a facilitated process, and it didn’t go well?
 What did you do?

 A month ago, I was facilitating a 2–day business process redesign, in which the team had to change a business process from a rolling to an annual basis; there were a lot of moving parts, and this was going to be a difficult change – but they were working diligently on mapping the process.
 Some people were enthusiastic about the change, which would ultimately make the process easier to carry out for all the stakeholders.
 Others were skeptical – so we had a range from adopters to resistors.